JanssenProject/jans/Server/integrations/duo/README.txt

-This is a custom authentication module for oxAuth that enables [Duo Authentication](https://www.duosecurity.com) for user authentication.
+This is a person  authentication module for oxAuth that enables [Duo Authentication](https://www.duosecurity.com) for user authentication.

 The module has a few properties: